-Once a child is making satisfactory progress they can be removed from the SEND register.
+Once a child is making satisfactory progress and/or they no longer require support from an outside agency, they can be removed from the SEND register.
 They are placed on our 'Inclusion Register' and continue to be monitored by the class teacher and the Inclusion Manager at Pupil Progress Meetings until it is felt that they are no longer at risk of becoming a concern.